 Methods for analysis of nuclear power systems.
 Fault tree and event tree analysis methods.
 Mathematical basics for dealing with reliability data, theory, and analysis.
 Case studies of accidents in nuclear power systems.
 Nonmajor graduate credit.

 NUC E 461.
 Radiation Detection, Measurement and Simulation.

 (3-0) Cr.
 3. S. Prereq: NUC E 401

 Principles of nuclear radiation safety and detection.
 Radiation energy spectroscopy.
 Counting statistics and error analysis.
 Monte Carlo simulation of radiation transport.
 Detection system performance parameters.
 Design projects.
 Nonmajor graduate credit.

 To apply for the Undergraduate Minor in Energy Systems, follow these steps:

 1. Complete the Request for Minor form available from the Iowa State University Registrar’s office.

 2. Obtain a signature from your academic adviser.

-3. Submit the form to Deb Schroeder in 2025 Black Engineering.
+3. Submit the form to Ted Heindel in 2018 Black Engineering.

 We encourage you to consult either your undergraduate academic adviser or a member of the advisory committee for assistance during the application process.
-Email firstname.lastname@example.org with any questions.
+Email firstname.lastname@example.org, or see Taylor Shire in 2025 Black Engineering if you have any questions.